What made you want to become a Coach?

 My favorite aspects of the training were the downloadable audios and live teleclasses with Marc.
 I have gone back to the audios many times since graduating and they help keep what I learned fresh for me.
 Having the live teleclasses with Marc were priceless.
 I loved being able to ask him questions that were coming up for me both personally and professionally, as well as learning from my fellow students.
 Marc is extremely generous with his time and insights for each and every question and concern raised during the teleclasses.

-How has being an Eating Psychology Coach impacted your professional life/financial well-being?
+How has being a Coach impacted your professional life/financial well-being?

 Being an Eating Psychology Coach has given my coaching practice a greater sense of focus and purpose…and joy!
 My entire practice has become so juicy and exciting as a result of this training!
 In my workshops and client sessions, we talk about so much more than nutrition…body image, sensuality, intuition, joyful movement, and desire are just some of the rich places we explore.
 I feel a sense of pride and confidence knowing that I am doing such cutting-edge work in the world that will affect others’ lives in a deep, profound way.

-How has being an Eating Psychology Coach impacted you personally?
+How has being a Coach impacted you personally?

-What do you see for yourself in your future as an Eating Psychology Coach – where is your work evolving towards?
+What do you see for yourself in your future as a Coach – where is your work evolving towards?

 The place I feel most called to is to do more teaching of the work, be it more workshops, retreats, or public speaking.
 This work is so powerfully transformative that I want to get it out to as many people as possible.
 In connection to that, I am wanting to bring this work to young women and girls, so that they can understand how body image is created (and recreate theirs for the better!), develop a healthy connection to food, and gain a sense of confidence to share their gifts and talents in the world.